tytydraco/yessleep/out/Mother_Dearest.md

 And yet, there was nothing.

-I knew it hadn’t completely disappeared because that familiar feeling still stuck to my skin.
 I knew it hadn't complete disappeared because that familiar feeling still stuck to my skin like honey.
 The feeling that I was being watched.
 It was still there, still standing, still watching.
 But not advancing.
 It was merely… waiting.
 But for what?

 It was 1:30 and like the past few days, I was standing in the middle of the dark kitchen.
 My phone was pointing to the left, illuminating Hades' water bowl as he drank from it.
 I attempted to lower the device but as soon as the darkness began to touch the tips of his ears I was met with quite the ferocious glare.